w3c/afrlreq/README.md

 ### Feedback
 Please use the [GitHub issue list](https://github.com/w3c/afrlreq/issues) to report issues for language support, for discussions, and to send feedback about documents.
 (Learn [how GitHub issues work](http://w3c.github.io/i18n-activity/guidelines/issues.html).)

-Note: The public-i18n-africa mailing list is used to send notification digests & meeting minutes.
+Note that the public-i18n-africa mailing list is used to send notification digests & meeting minutes.
 It is **not** for technical discussion.

 ### Participate